Support the LTRR

 Aegean Dendrochronology Project

 The Aegean Dendrochronology Project (ADP) & Interdisciplinary Chronology of Civilizations Project (ICCP) seeks to provide a calendar dated history for the rise and fall of civilizations in the ancient Mediterranean between 5000 BCE and 1000 CE.
-Support is needed for interdisciplinary archaeological science projects combining tree-ring dating, archaeology and radiocarbon.
+Support is requested for the annual fund to support current interdisciplinary archaeological science projects combining tree-ring dating, archaeology and radiocarbon.
+Contributions to the Peter and Ellie Kuniholm Endowment for Aegean Dendrochronology are also much appreciated.

 Bristlecone pine research